nikryden/Retrogame-Handler/README.md

 ## Scraping ##
 1. Search is now more accurate.
 (For my setup almost 95%)
+2. Posibility to skip searching for images that allready in the consoles selected games media folder.
-2. Fix the error 500  when search.
+3. Fix the error 500  when search.
-3. Manual search for games images.(Right click in the result control on the game you like to manual search)
+4. Manual search for games images.(Right click in the result control on the game you like to manual search)
-4. Rename the file in the scraper.
+5. Rename the file in the scraper.
 (Right click in the result control on the game you like to manual search)

 [v0.0.9-Beta](https://github.com/nikryden/Retrogame-Handler/releases/tag/0.0.9-beta)
 ### Features in v0.0.9-beta version